Wealth 42 -

 and risk assessment through an AI-based service to help individuals and families create wealth while fulfilling financial goals.

-The founders of Wealth42 recruited me for a ten day contract project to design an MVP which was to be presented for a Y-Combinator grant application.
-It was a very fast paced but a great learning experience to work cross functionally on shipping a real product
+The founders of Wealth42 recruited me for a ten-day contract project to design an MVP.
+It was very fast-paced but a great learning experience to work cross-functionally on shipping a real product

 (Co-founder & Lead Developer),

 My primary role was as a contract Interaction & UI designer where I was responsible for strategic consulting and designing the MVP.

 Adobe XD, Marvel

 Investing is difficult for many people to wrap their heads around.
 People struggle with financial planning, unable to save enough for their retirement, nor generate timely wealth to fulfill short and long term goals.